crypto101/book/message-authentication-codes.rst

 attacker can force e-mail to be delivered to the wrong person, or not delivered at all.

-AEAD modes address this issue by providing a specified way to add metadata to encrypted content, so that the whole of the encrypted content and the metadata is authenticated, and not the two pieces
+:term:`AEAD mode`\s address this issue by providing a specified way to add metadata to encrypted content, so that the whole of the encrypted content and the metadata is authenticated, and not the two pieces
 separately: